brunohenriqu3/Instagram-Python-Bot/README.md

 ## Usage

-- Clone the project and then edit the variables called `username` and `password` with your own password
+- Clone the project and then edit the variables called `username` and `password` with your own username and password.
 - Save the file and run it!

 ### Methods